-As a last step, we summarize the results to display them in your Chromosome Painting.
-The way we do this is to apply a threshold to the probability plot:
+The last step is to summarize the results and display them in your Chromosome Painting.
+The way we do this is to apply a threshold to the probability plot as in this figure:

-The horizontal line in this image shows a 70 percent confidence threshold, which we will talk about for this example.
+The horizontal line in this image indicates a 70 percent confidence threshold, which we will use for this example.
 You can view your own Chromosome Painting at different confidence thresholds ranging from 50 percent (speculative) to 90 percent (conservative).

 We look across the entire chromosome and ask whether any ancestry has an estimated probability exceeding the specified threshold (in this case 70 percent).
 In this example, with the exception of the blue European stretch, the ancestry estimates exceed 70 percent over the majority of the chromosome.
 Each region contributes to your overall Ancestry Composition in proportion to its size: For example, the green Native American segment near the end of this plot makes up about 0.26 percent of the entire genome.
 Even though there is some probability that the segment comes from a different population, the Native American proportion exceeds the 70 percent threshold, and so we add 0.26 percent Native American to the overall Ancestry Composition at this threshold.

 In the case of the European segment, no single ancestry exceeds the 70 percent threshold, so we don't assign that DNA to any fine-grained ancestries.
 Instead, we refer to our hierarchy of ancestries.
 There is a Broadly Northern European ancestry that includes four fine-level ancestries: British & Irish, Scandinavian, Finnish, and French & German.
-When we add up the contributions of each of these subgroups, if the total Broadly Northern European contribution exceeds the 70 percent threshold, then we will report the region as Broadly Northern European.
+If, when we add up the contributions of each of these subgroups, the total contribution toward Broadly Northern European exceeds the 70 percent threshold, then we will report the region as Broadly Northern European.

 In this example, the Broadly Northern European reference populations still don't exceed the 70 percent threshold, but the combined probabilities of all the European populations do.
 So this region is assigned Broadly European ancestry.